lanehale/pytorch-deep-learning/README.md

 ****************************************************************
 *	04_custom_datasets.ipynb

-Applying the PyTorch Workflow covered in notebooks 01 and 02 to a computer vision problem with our own dataset of pizza, steak and sushi images
+Applying the PyTorch Workflow to a computer vision problem with our own dataset of pizza, steak and sushi images
 ****************************************************************
 *	05_modular_python_scripts.ipynb